Remote Working: How Abandoning The Office Could Help Your Business To Thrive

 By abandoning the office environment, productivity can increase, and employees can often manage their work-life balance more effectively than ever before.

 Successful remote businesses

-With employees benefiting from free Kindle Paperwhites and flexible working hours, over recent years, Buffer has built a reputation for being a forward-thinking business with great culture.
-The start-up has now taken its relaxed and friendly attitude one step further by ditching its office completely and allowing its team of 50 people to work remotely from anywhere in the world.
+With employees benefiting from free Kindle Paperwhites and flexible working hours, over recent years, Buffer has built a reputation for being a forward-thinking business with a great culture.
+The start-up has now taken its relaxed and friendly attitude one step further by ditching its office completely and allowing its team to work remotely from anywhere in the world.

 Buffer isn’t the only company embracing remote working.
 Tech giant Apple allows many employees to work remotely as customer support agents.
 Workers are provided with an iMac and headset to use from home and they’re taught everything they need to know via online programmes and training courses.
 While this may sound like a dream-come-true for tech lovers, Apple stresses that this is by no means a casual position.
 Customer support agents must be confident, self-motivated and disciplined.
 They must also have access to a quiet, distraction-free workspace with a door that can be shut.

 The benefits of working remotely

 Since embracing remote working, Groove’s founder Alex Turnbull has seen numerous positive changes for both business and employees.

 When he originally started looking for developers to join his team, Alex really struggled to find those with the skills required in his area.
 However, when he widened his search and started accepting applications from talented developers from further afield, he was inundated with interest.